chentuochao/Mem-alpha-audio/diagnostic/README.md

 created by a `new_memory_insert` recorded in `chunks_and_function_calls.json`, and the returned unit id (e.g. `cd61`) is the *same* id stored in `agent_state.json`.
 So "the memory constructed from turn T" = the **final** stored units whose insert lives in the chunk that contained T (chunks are non-overlapping).
-Only final memory is used → a single `construction` bucket (no extraction vs update split).

-Per **failed** question (the real run got it wrong), up to three oracle QA
+Per **failed** question, up to three oracle QA re-answers:
-re-answers:

 ```
 C-probe : final memory units traced to the evidence chunk(s)   ── QA ──▶ correct?